Accommodation at the University of Hong Kong: R. C. Lee Hall

 Founded with the help of Richard Charles Lee in 1992.
 Located on 6 Sassoon Road.
 The founding warden is Dr. Robert Chung, who was the former director of the Public Opinion Programme of the University of Hong Kong.
 The hall motto is "Liberty with Responsibility, Unity in Diversity."

 Wei Lun Hall

 Founded with the help of the Wei Lun Foundation in 1994.
-Located on Sasoon Road.
+Located on Sassoon Road.

 Madam S.H.
 Ho Residence for Medical Students

 The residence was opened in 1992 and accommodates 150 medical students, most of whom are fourth year students taking a specialty clerkship or final year students.
 A few rooms are available for overseas students.